Strykar/smokeping-plugins/README.md

 Requires perl-DBI

-DBD::Pg may need postgresql and pgsql-libs pre-installed
+DBD::Pg may need postgresql and pgsql-libs pre-installed on the master

 You may need to edit postgresql.conf & pg_hba.conf to enable access/network connectivity